roeeyn/rogit/README.md

 # Rogit
-This is a little automation for lazy devs like me
+This is a little automation for lazy devs like me.
+This will do `git add -A && git commit -m "Your meaningful commit message" && git push origin YourCurrentBranch`

 ## Installation
 ```bash